ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 1. At the centre, there is the **Core** layer, which is the heart of the ITH as a Platform.
-The Core layer provides the basic building blocks to create wrappers, configurations, actions, etc. By itself, the Core will be highly generic, and it is being designed so that it does not assume the SUT is a telescope or an SKA subsystem.
-Instead, it will be versatile enough to integration test any Tango-based system.
+The Core layer provides the basic building blocks to create wrappers, configurations, actions, etc. By itself, the Core will be *highly generic*, and it is being designed so that it does not assume the SUT is a telescope or an SKA subsystem.
+Instead, it will be *versatile enough to integration test any Tango-based system*.
    The Core layer will be the most stable and thoroughly unit-tested part of the ITH as a Platform.
 It will reside in the `ska-integration-test-harness <https://gitlab.com/ska-telescope/ska-integration-test-harness/>`_ repository and will be distributed as a Python package of the same name.
-   In the short to medium term, development and maintenance are handled by Emanuele Lena, Giorgio Brajnik, and Verity Allan.
-In the long term, the maintenance and development strategy is yet to be defined.
+   In the short to medium term, *development and maintenance are handled by Emanuele Lena, Giorgio Brajnik, and Verity Allan*.
+In the long term, the maintenance and development strategy may involve a wider group of contributors.

-2. Surrounding the Core is the **Extensions** layer, where building blocks are composed to create specific actions, assertions, configurations, etc., tailored to integration testing one or more specific subsystems.
+2. Surrounding the Core is the **Customisation** layer, where building blocks are composed to create specific actions, assertions, configurations, etc., tailored to integration testing one or more specific subsystems.
-   Unlike the Core, the Extensions will: 1) be developed and maintained by individual teams as needed, 2) be decentralised (each team will store their extensions in appropriate locations, likely alongside their tests), and 3) be dynamic, flexible and easily adaptable to changes in the SUT.
+   Unlike the Core, the Customisations will: 1) be *developed and maintained by individual teams* as needed, 2) be *decentralised* (each team will store their extensions in appropriate locations, likely alongside their tests), and 3) be *dynamic, flexible and easily adaptable* to changes in the SUT.

 3. Surrounding the Extensions is the **Tests** layer, representing